Rating Review - Rebalancing our Rating System

 Considering the change from a minimum rate to a fixed charge, the first reason listed is, effectively, because two thirds of country SA councils do it.
 The second reason listed is that Primary Production properties have higher rates than neighbouring councils, yet neighbouring councils have lower Differential RID for Primary Production properties.
 Why opt for Fixed Charge to help reduce rates for higher valued properties in this category rather than a lower Differential RID?

-mjfitz asked about 2 months agoGreat question and we appreciate you digging into the reasoning behind the Fixed Charge vs Minimum Rate.
+mjfitz asked 3 months agoGreat question and we appreciate you digging into the reasoning behind the Fixed Charge vs Minimum Rate.
 Here's what our Financial Sustainability Team have to say:

 Under the Local Government Act 1999, Council does not directly choose the Rate in the Dollar (RID).
 The RID is simply the mathematical result of: